-The Ministry of Education,Science and Technology (MoEST), The President’s Office, Regional Administration and Local Government (PORALG) and The Global E- Schools and Communities Initiative (GESCI) launched the African Digital Schools Initiative (ADSI) Programme in Tanzania.
-The project, which will run for 3 years aims at transforming secondary schools into Digital Schools if Distinction (DSD) .
+The Ministry of Education,Science and Technology (MoEST), The President’s Office, Regional Administration and Local Government (PORALG) and The Global E- Schools and Communities Initiative (GESCI) are partners in the newly launched African Digital Schools Initiative (ADSI) Programme in Tanzania.
+The launch took place on Tuesday 10th October at Kibaha Secondary School in Kibaha Town,Pwani Region.The project, which will run for 3 years aims at transforming secondary schools into Digital Schools of Distinction (DSD) .

-Also present was the Regional Education Officer,Pwani Region Ms. Germana Mung’aho who stressed on the issue of ensuring women and girls take part in such projects.
+The Regional Education Officer,Pwani Region,Ms. Germana Mung’aho stressed the issue of ensuring women and girls take part in such projects.

 The launch in Tanzania is part of a wider implementation of the programme which includes Kenya and Cote d’Ivoire.This initiative is funded by Mastercard Foundation.